Helping Moms with Postpartum Depression

 “One in five women will experience depression or anxiety in pregnancy or postpartum, and there’s a lot of shame and stigma out there around it, which makes it hard for women to ask for help.
 Plus, it’s hard to find a therapist who has experience with these issues,” says Laurie Ganberg, LICSW, lead therapist for the Center for Perinatal Bonding and Support.
 “In severe cases, women become hospitalized but the separation from their baby causes even more stress.
 We realized there really wasn’t a great option for women to get specialized, intensive care in an outpatient setting where they could be near their baby.”

 Through Swedish’s community health needs assessment, it was determined that there was a lack of resources available in the community to help moms suffering from PPD.
-Therefore, in the summer of 2016, Swedish opened the first center of its kind in the Pacific Northwest to help struggling mothers.
+Therefore, thanks in part to the generous philanthropic support of our community, Swedish opened the first center of its kind in the Pacific Northwest in the summer of 2016 to help struggling mothers.
 The center’s Day Program is an intensive outpatient mental health treatment program for new and expecting moms experiencing anxiety, sleeplessness, uncontrollable worrying, emptiness, intrusive thoughts, and more.
 It is led by licensed reproductive psychiatrists and therapists who specialize in caring for new and expecting moms.
 Moms are encouraged to bring their infants to support bonding, infant attachment and breastfeeding.

 The Day Program provides individual and group therapy; other therapy treatments ranging from interpersonal to art to cognitive behavioral; discussions of coping skills, communication, relationships, relaxation and mindfulness; support with mother-baby bonding; the opportunity to connect with other mothers experiencing similar issues; and medication management and evaluation, if needed.
 Participants attend the program six hours a day, four days a week for one to three weeks.